jack-petrovic/Portfolio/README.md

 - [PostgreSQL Documentation](https://www.postgresql.org/docs/)

 <h3> ⚙️ Project Features </h3><br/>
-- **TypeScript Support**: Enjoy the benefits of static typing for better development experience and fewer runtime errors.
+- **TypeScript Support**: Enjoy the benefits of static typing for better development experience and fewer runtime errors.<br/>
-- **Fast Development with Vite**: Experience lightning-fast hot module replacement (HMR) and optimized builds.
+- **Fast Development with Vite**: Experience lightning-fast hot module replacement (HMR) and optimized builds.<br/>
-- **PostgreSQL Integration**: Easily connect and interact with a PostgreSQL database for your application's data needs.
+- **PostgreSQL Integration**: Easily connect and interact with a PostgreSQL database for your application's data needs.<br/>

 <h3> 💡 Built by Customer Centric Tech Company </h3><br/>
 This template is crafted with care by Customer Centric Tech Company, dedicated to delivering innovative solutions tailored to meet client needs.